-Whether you’re worried about a possible quarantine or you just want to be ready in case of an earthquake or other natural disaster, there’s never a bad time to prepare to be prepared.
-To assemble the following list of emergency supplies, we began by consulting recommendations from the CDC, Red Cross, the Department of Homeland Security, and the NYC Emergency Management Department.
+Whether you’re worried about what might happen to society as the Coronavirus pandemic refuses to go away or you just want to be ready in case of an earthquake or other natural disaster, there’s never a bad time to be prepared.
+To assemble the following list of emergency supplies, we consulted recommendations from the CDC, Red Cross, the Department of Homeland Security, and the NYC Emergency Management Department.
 But those agencies give you only general categories, and we wanted specifics.
 So we interviewed 13 survivalists, preppers, bushcrafters, and emergency professionals about their favorite brands to always have on hand — and their advice to make your bugout (or bugin) the best it can possibly be.
 Here are their suggestions, broken down into categories based on your level of survivalist instinct.

 The lifeblood of a prepper is his bugout bag.
 Most preppers keep two bags: a three-day bag and a two-week bag.
 While you needn’t get too hung up on that, it’s not a terrible idea to have something that you can easily grab that has everything you need in it in case you have to leave quickly.
 Bushcrafter Mark Christensen recommends a “quality rucksack, or even a 5-gallon bucket, which keeps your emergency gear together.”
 Survivalist EJ “Skullcrusher” Snyder (whom you might know from his many appearances on Naked and Afraid) likes the “tough and roomy” bags by Gregory, but if you prefer something more tactical, he suggests something by Maxpedition.